 The pyramids have mystified travellers since they emerged from the jungle:

-They are positioned west of Cairo and aligned with true north.
-Below is the geometrical design the Giza plateau is based on.
-We can even reproduce it from memory because it looks like an iron cross.
-Also known as a sun cross, this pattern describes the size of the three pyramids and their relative positions:
+Pictured above is the geometrical design the Giza Necropolis is based on.
+We can even reproduce it from memory because it looks like a sun cross.
+This hyperspatial pattern includes the size of the three pyramids and their relative positions.

+The stereographic projection interprets time as space.
+So the design of Giza hints at the orbits of the planets, the alpha iron and the path of the Sun.
+It reveals that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos.
 But there is something more subtle going on here.
 If you look carefully above, can you see the ANKH too?
 It’s highlighted in white below:

 You may wonder why the Egyptians used the Ankh and not the iron cross as their master symbol.
-One of the reasons is that the Ankh has FIVE arms—this is the “number of love” and of most biological phenomena.
+One of the reasons is that the Egyptian Ankh has FIVE axes—this is the “number of love” expressed in the pentagon and most biological phenomena.